Policy Mirror Descent with Lookahead: Additional Details and Proofs for Section : Exact -PMD

 see Lemma~\ref{lem:3pddeep} for a proof.
 Setting~$\tilde{d}_k := \lVert \min_{\pi \in \mg_h(\vk)} D_{\phi}(\pi, \pi_k)\rVert_\infty$ (note the difference with~$d_k$ in the proof of Theorem~\ref{thm:exact-pmd}), and recalling that~$\pi \in \mg_h(\vk)$ implies that~$\pi \in \mg(\tto^{h-1}\vk)$, we obtain from~\eqref{eq:3pd-pmd-lookahead} an inequality similar to~\eqref{eq:error-2-subopt},

 Then, we observe that

-where the second inequality follows from using~\eqref{eq:3pd-pmd-lookahead} and monotonicity of~$\tkp$ and the last inequality uses the assumption on the step sizes.
+where the second inequality follows from using~\eqref{eq:3pd-pmd-lookahead} and monotonicity of~$\tkp$ and the last inequality uses the assumption on the stepsizes.
 Then we show by recursion by iterating~\eqref{eq:to-be-iterated-h-pmd}, taking the limit and using the fact that~$\tkp$ has a unique fixed point~$\vkp$, that

 see Lemma~\ref{lem:incdeep} for a complete proof.
 We now control the suboptimality gap as follows,

 where the first inequality stems from~\eqref{eq:pmd-h-useful-ineq} and the last one from reusing~\eqref{eq:3pd-pmd-lookahead-conseq}.
 Similarly to Theorem~\ref{thm:exact-pmd}, we conclude the proof by taking the max norm, applying the triangle inequality and using the contractiveness of the Bellman optimality operator $h$ times to obtain